1999matrix/ShopKart/README.md

     ##### sample code for frontend .env
     ```env
     REACT_APP_API_URL=YOUR_API_URL
-    ```
-    ##### Instructions:
-    1. for mongodb atlas database creation follow this tutorial->https://www.youtube.com/watch?v=KKyag6t98g8
-    2. you can use any random string as JWTSECRET
-    3. for localhost REACT_APP_API_URL is http://localhost:5000/api
-       but for heroku (server deployment) it will be different
-    4. #### note: add .env on .gitignore
-    5. for server deployment use secrets directly

 5. <b>deploy this project</b> on your local server by using this command
     ```bash